 “If you don’t have uninsured motorist insurance, then I recommend that people file a notice with the Department of Licensing along with your proof of damages,” Elsner says.
 He says that at least in the state he represents, “the Department of Licensing will suspend someone’s license if they do not pay for damages related to an auto collision.”

-Even if that’s not the case in your state, Elsner says that even the act of filing a notice with your local Department of Licensing may prompt the other driver to pay for the damages caused to your vehicle.
+Elsner says filing a notice with your Department of Licensing may prompt the other driver to pay for the damages caused to your vehicle.

 So if you don’t have UM coverage, don’t fret too much.
 Still, it’s not a bad idea to consider buying it in the future.

-A: When you get into an accident in an at-fault state, the liability insurance of the person who caused the crash covers damage to your vehicle.
+A: In at-fault states, the liability insurance of the person who caused the crash covers damage to your vehicle.
 What happens if that isn’t enough?
 Hopefully you have underinsured motorist coverage.
 This will pay for what the other party’s insurance can’t cover in terms of medical expenses and property damage.
 It covers the difference between your total losses and the offender’s coverage.

-A: In many states, its actually against the law for insurers to raise your rates or cancel your policy when you file a claim for accident damage you didn’t cause.
+A: In many states, it's illegal to raise insurance rates or cancel your policy when you file a claim for accident damage you didn’t cause.
 To learn more about this, talk with your insurer or even your state insurance commissioner.

 A: This is true, which is why it’s so important to file a police report immediately after the accident.
 That report can help to prove you weren’t at fault.